 Consider extending your trip through the weekend with an extension to Tortuguero National Park, a remote wildlife haven and home to nesting sea turtles.
 Tourists can often witness egg-laying during summer months.

 EARLY BIRD DISCOUNT: Be the first family to sign up for this trip and save up to $1,000!

 This $250 per person discount is valid when at least two people in your family are the first to register for this or another eligible 2016 pre-scheduled Journeys for Families group departure. (“First to register” means that a registration form and deposit have been received for each person who is eligible for the discount before a registration form and deposit are received from travelers in any other families.)
 At least two people from your family must register for the same trip together.
-Two to four people in your family each receive $250 off their registration, for a total discount of $500 (2 people), $750 (three people), or $1,000 (four people).
+Two to four people in your family each receive $250 off their final invoice, for a total discount of $500 (2 people), $750 (three people), or $1,000 (four people).
 Registration must be received at least 90 days prior to the trip’s departure date.
 The 5% alumni discount is calculated after the Early Bird Discount, not on the original cost.
 Discount not valid on private or custom trips, and only specified Journeys for Families trips are eligible for the discount.

 Need to Know

 Included in costs: All Meals, 6 nights accommodations, land transfers, English speaking guides, park or site entry fees as indicated, equipment other than personal gear, government tax, airport transfer assistance, in-country ticket reconfirmation & check-in assistance (where permitted), complete pre-departure packet, toll-free pre-departure phone assistance.